AvoMR/Mishegyan-Tidy-Tuesdays/README.md

 ### _Week 10's Tidy Tuesday - Art History Data:_
 &nbsp; This weeks Tidy Tuesday uses data from week 3 on 2023-01-17 on artist demographic data from the 2 most popular art history textbooks used in the American education system.
 The purpose of my script and density graph was to visualize the number of artist publications from 1926-2020 between the 2 textbooks.

+### _Week 11's Tidy Tuesday - US Egg Production Data:_
+&nbsp; This weeks Tidy Tuesday uses data from week 15 on 2023-04-11 on egg production data from the USDA from December 2007 to February 2021.
+The purpose of my script and jitter graph was to visualize the number of eggs produced based on how they were housed.